 Manufacturers revolt.
-In the past, the allure of VWR and/or Fisher were the only path to huge volumes of business to customers they would have no hope of ever contacting on their own.
-VWR and Fisher extract profits and fees from their vendors for the privilege of being a core vendor .
-Their negotiators demand huge margins and if you want to see an ad in their publications, you pay more.
+In the past, the allure of Avantor and/or Fisher were the only path to huge volumes of business to customers they would have no hope of ever contacting on their own.
+Avantor and Fisher extract profits and fees from their vendors for the privilege of being a "core" vendor .
+Their negotiators demand huge margins and if you want your ad in their publications, you pay more.
 It all begins to feel like a big shake down if you are a smaller manufacturer.

-Fisher and VWR need the manufacturers’ products.
+Fisher and Avantor need the manufacturers’ products.
 By buying up key manufacturers, they reduce their dependency on manufacturers but realize they are now their supplier’s biggest competitors!
-Considering the duopoly, they went ahead with the acquisitions seeing that the manufacturers had no other path if they walked away.
+Considering the duopoly, they went ahead with the acquisitions, seeing that the manufacturers had no other path if they walked away.

-Increasingly over time VWR and Fisher have been asking their vendors to drop ship more of their products to customers.
+Increasingly, over time Avantor and Fisher have been asking their vendors to drop ship more of their products to customers.
 This was another financial blow to manufacturers who counted on distributors to buy in bulk, then sell and ship their goods.
-By doing this, Fisher and VWR could focus on the items that turn rapidly and avoid having to invest in warehouses expansion.
+By making this push, Fisher and Avantor could focus on the items that turn rapidly and avoid having to invest in warehouses expansion.

-2. Sell through Independent Distributors.
+Sell through Independent Distributors.
 While Amazon offers a broad audience, the biggest downside is that it is up to the consumer to find what they want.
 If you know exactly what you want – or you have bought it in the past – you can probably find it again.
 If you want to browse, you can’t.
-Independent distributors are the method to market that many manufacturers expected to find at VWR and Fisher.
-Reps who have good relationships with their customers.
-And will support and defend their vendor’s brand rather than taking a lead and selling another (usually private label) product.
-Also the Independent Laboratory Dealers Association (www.ilda.org) has made it easier than ever to reach these independent dealers at meetings held twice a year around the country.
+Independent distributors are the method to market that many manufacturers expected to find at Avantor and Fisher.
+Reps have good relationships with their customers, and will support and defend their vendor’s brand rather than taking a lead and selling another (usually private label) product.
+Also the Independent Laboratory Dealers Association has made it easier than ever to reach these independent dealers at meetings held twice a year around the country.

-3. Sales through web sites.
-This works well if your business model is to only reach customers selling direct.
+Sales through web sites.
+This method works well if your business model is to only reach customers by selling direct.
 If you are also selling through distribution, large or small, you are effectively selling direct to the customer.
-Life science companies have popularized this.
-Companies like 3M, Qiagen, Roche, Life Technologies, Bio-Rad and have gone to great lengths to ensure that their products are sold exclusively to end users.
-This strategy works well for big, well established products and brand loyal customers.
+Life science companies such as 3M, Qiagen, Roche, Life Technologies, Bio-Rad and have gone to great lengths to ensure that their products are sold exclusively to end users.
+This strategy works well for big, well-established products and brand-loyal customers.
 For smaller players, even with exclusive products, it is nearly a guarantee that they will remain a small player.